sgolovine/www-2021/public/posts/migrating-from-gatsby-to-nextjs/post.md

 Now that the site was back up and running, the next step was to get everything back up like my CMS, Blog Posts and Snippets.

 First came my CMS.
 Rather than loading the CMS through an index file in the `public/admin` folder, I instead opted to use `CMS.init()` which initialized the UI locally within my site.
 This yielded one big advantage: a typed configuration.
 One of the most painful parts of NetlifyCMS was having to write all your configurations out in YAML.
-I had to use a number of tools such as [yaml-merge]() and [yamllint]() to validate and build the configuration which was crumbsome.
+I had to use a number of tools such as [yaml-merge](https://github.com/alexlafroscia/yaml-merge) and [yaml-lint](https://www.npmjs.com/package/yaml-lint) to validate and build the configuration which was crumbsome.
 Moving my config inside of my JS allowed me to painlessly recreate the config, split it up based on collections, and add certain conditional logic based on the deployed environment.

 Next came the blog and snippets.
 In my site, blog posts and snippets are basically the same under the hood, the only exception is blog posts have dates whereas snippets do not.
 I managed to put everything together here using node tools and [MDXRemote](https://github.com/hashicorp/next-mdx-remote).
 Using MDXRemote here was crucial because of some of the assumption that MDX makes, namely that your MDX will live right next to your website code.
 While this might be fine for some, I wanted a clear separation of concerns between my UI and content.